-- The caffeine-free carbon dioxide is pumped back to the pressurized container, while the caffeine captured and filtered in the activated carbon filters are moved to another vessel.
+- The caffeine-free carbon dioxide is pumped back into the pressurized container, while the caffeine captured and filtered in the activated carbon filters is moved to another vessel.

 - The decaffeinated coffee is moved to a chamber to remove the moisture, dry, and where it is finally repacked.

-The method can remove 95% to 99% of the caffeine in green coffee beans.
-The caffeine captured is made into a white powder and is sold to industries that use caffeine as ingredients to their products.
+The caffeine captured is made into a white powder and is sold to industries that use caffeine as ingredients in their products.
 Such industries are pharmaceuticals, cosmetics, and companies that manufacture high-caffeinated beverages like soft drinks and energy drinks.

 When it comes to food safety regulations.
 The FDA affirms that the use of carbon dioxide in food manufacturing is “Generally Recognized as Safe (GRAS)”.
 With certain conditions to meet, such as :